jncronin/gk/README.md

 ## Overview ##

-gk is a small, battery powered handheld gaming console running on an MCU (STM32H7S7) running at 600 MHz coupled to 128 MiB of XPSI SDRAM.
+gk is a small, battery powered handheld gaming console running on an MCU (STM32H7S7) running at 600 MHz coupled to 128 MiB of XSPI SDRAM.
 It has a 640x480 pixel 24-bit colour touchscreen, audio output (headphones/builtin speaker), accelerometer/gyrometer for tilt detection, USB interface for provisioning and WiFi network support.

 The KiCAD schematics and case STL files are available in the gk-pcbv3 directory.